 Reading & Translating in Tibetan

+We aim to help demystify Tibetan for Dharma students in order for them to enrich their practice.
 Our task in this 10-week course is to learn about and gain experience in reading classical literary Tibetan–the language of the sacred texts of all lineages for more than a millennium.
-David will be doing his best to provide a close, detailed analysis of each passage we read, discussing the vocabulary and the grammar.
+This course is open to anyone who has taken our Level II Course.

-• With its glossary, there is a good opportunity to learn some of the most commonly occurring vocabulary of Buddhist texts.
+• There is a good opportunity to learn some of the most commonly occurring vocabulary terms of Buddhist texts.

-• We’ll also be able to learn a lot about grammar by analyzing the verses closely and making frequent reference to the Divine Tree Grammar Poem and Commentary and John Rockwell’s A Primer for Classical Literary Tibetan.
+• Students will also be able to learn a lot about grammar by analyzing the verses closely and making frequent reference to the Divine Tree Grammar Poem and Commentary and John Rockwell’s A Primer for Classical Literary Tibetan.

-• Lama David will also share some of the Dharma teachings woven into these beautiful poetic passages.
+• Lama David will also share some of the Dharma teachings woven into the chosen text.

 Required Texts: